oasp/oasp4js/README.md

-Prepare client
+Setup client part of application
 -----

-Now go to \js.
-In cmd type:
+Now go to \js, open command prompt and type: